Sodium chloride: pH of sodium chloride solutions

 The pH of a sodium chloride solution remains ≈7 due to the extremely weak basicity of the Cl− ion, which is the conjugate base of the strong acid HCl.
 In other words, NaCl has no effect on system pH in diluted solutions where the effects of ionic strength and activity coefficients are negligible.

 Stoichiometric and structure variants

 Common salt has a 1:1 molar ratio of sodium and chlorine.
 In 2013, compounds of sodium and chloride of different stoichiometries have been discovered; five new compounds were predicted (e.g., Na3Cl, Na2Cl, Na3Cl2, NaCl3, and NaCl7).
 The existence of some of them has been experimentally confirmed at high pressures and other conditions: cubic and orthorhombic NaCl3, two-dimensional metallic tetragonal Na3Cl and exotic hexagonal NaCl.
-This indicates that compounds violating chemical intuition are possible, in simple systems under nonambient conditions.
+This indicates that compounds violating chemical intuition are possible, in simple systems under non-ambient conditions.

 Occurrence

-Most of the world's salt is dissolved in the ocean.
-A lesser amount is found in the Earth's crust as the water-soluble mineral halite (rock salt), and a tiny amount exists as suspended sea salt particles in the atmosphere.
+Salt is found in the Earth's crust as the mineral halite (rock salt), and a tiny amount exists as suspended sea salt particles in the atmosphere.
 These particles are the dominant cloud condensation nuclei far out at sea, which allow the formation of clouds in otherwise non-polluted air.